sandersn/manual/Class-fields.md

 # 3.7

-- #33470: generate accessors in declaration files
+- #33470: always generate accessors in declaration files
 - #33401: accessors may not override properties and vice versa.
 - #33423: uninitialised properties may not override properties.
-- New flag, `legacyClassFields`, to switch between set-vs-define emit.
+- New flag, `legacyClassFields`, to switch between set-vs-define .js emit.

 ## Disallow accessor/property overrides

 - Properties can only override properties
 - Accessors can only override accessors

-- Accessor overriding property is confusing with Set.
-  (and most people who use it will think they are being clever)
-- And it doesn't work with Define.
+- Except when the base is abstract or an interface
+  - abstract: nothing there to interfere
+  - interface: we pretend there's not
+- Open question: whether to provide codefixes for either error.

+### Property overrides accessor

-- Property overriding accessor doesn't work with Define either.
+- Property overriding accessor doesn't work with Define.
 - Assuming that 'work' means that the base gets to do something clever.

 <!--
 - "Some" TC39 "members" think this is a "feature", citing locality.